 If you don't submit a map with your application for calibration course certification, then this calibration course, if approved, will be considered certified for only that one measuring occasion.
-If you want to re-use the calibration course on a later occasion, you must resubmit all the paperwork for the calibration course.

 If you do submit a map for the calibration course, and are issued a certificate for it, then whenever you (or others) want to re-use this course, you will need to include the certification number of the calibration course in your road course certification application..
 If you want to certify your calibration course, please use the on-line certification portal at certifiedroadraces.com